maudetes/culpritgame/README.md

 	 node index.js (to start the server)

-	Open a browser to http://localhost:3000/ (or replace 'localhost' by the IP address of the computer hosting the server).
+	Open a browser to http://localhost:3000/ (or replace 'localhost' by the IP address of the computer hosting the server)